MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinator/nf-activitycoordinator-subscribeactivitycoordinatorpolicy.md

 ## -description

-Creates a subscription that receives notifications for the policy's opening and closing.
+Creates a subscription that delivers coordination notifications to the supplied callback based on the policy's configuration.
 Upon notification, the supplied callback is executed with the supplied context.
 A notification with the current state will be delivered immediately on a separate thread and may be delivered before this call returns.
-Changes made to the policy after subscribing do not affect a subscription.
+Changes made to the policy after subscribing do not affect the subscription.
 A single policy can be used to create many subscriptions with unique policy configurations.
 Notifications are serialized.

 ## -parameters